 Share RBWM Innovation Fund Project on FacebookShare RBWM Innovation Fund Project on TwitterShare RBWM Innovation Fund Project on LinkedinEmail RBWM Innovation Fund Project link

-Since 2022, the Royal Borough of Windsor & Maidenhead and NHS Frimley have supported 47 unique community-led projects through the RBWM Innovation Fund.
-Just under £150,000 has been awarded to community groups across the Borough over four stages of the Fund.
+Since 2022, the Royal Borough of Windsor & Maidenhead and NHS Frimley have supported over 50 unique community-led projects through the RBWM Innovation Fund.
+Around £150,000 has been awarded to community groups across the Borough over five stages of the Fund.

 We are very excited to announce that the Innovation Fund has reopened for applications and residents and groups can apply for up to £5,000 for their health & wellbeing project ideas.
+Please note we will also consider applications for over £5,000 depending on the project idea.

 Funding is available to any RBWM resident or group of any age no matter how big or small the idea.